 Any consideration received from a third-party deal, such as an investment or the sale of the Fleetwood-Seneca project, is to be divided equally between Inomin and Turnagain.
+On December 31, 2019, the Company renewed its strategic alliance.

 Fleetwood-Seneca District Mineralization